Ice hockey: Offensive tactics

 There are many other little tactics used in the game of hockey.
 Cycling moves the puck along the boards in the offensive zone to create a scoring chance by making defenders tired or moving them out of position.
 Pinching is when a defenceman pressures the opposition's winger in the offensive zone when they are breaking out, attempting to stop their attack and keep the puck in the offensive zone.
 A saucer pass is a pass used when an opposition's stick or body is in the passing lane.
 It is the act of raising the puck over the obstruction and having it land on a teammate's stick.

 A deke, short for "decoy", is a feint with the body or stick to fool a defender or the goalie.
 Many modern players, such as Pavel Datsyuk, Sidney Crosby and Patrick Kane, have picked up the skill of "dangling", which is fancier deking and requires more stick handling skills.

+A tactic used by a player to keep possession of the puck is stick handling and also known as ragging.
+A player can use their stick to manipulate the puck out of reach of opposing players, while attempting to skate past them.
+When combined with deking or dangling skills, a player can attempt an end-to-end rush and make a solo play to score.
+Ragging is also a common penalty-killing tactic to use up time during a penalty's duration.